Dear readers of ADxS.org, please forgive the disruption.

 • Combined administration of glutamine and glycine

-• Glutamine/GABA and glycine act synergistically to promote sleep, relax, and pave the way for nocturnal regeneration of the endocrine system
+• Glutamine/GABA and glycine work synergistically to promote sleep, relax and pave the way for the nightly regeneration of the endocrine system

-• Treatment of GABA deficiency in the body by paracrine GABA
+• Treatment of a GABA deficiency in the body with paracrine GABA

-• Modified sublingual GABA preparations can transport GABA to the brain via the oral mucosa “on side routes
+• Modified sublingual GABA preparations can transport GABA to the brain via the oral mucosa “via secondary routes”

-fast action within minutes, therefore suitable for immediate treatment of anxiety
+fast effect within minutes, therefore suitable for the immediate treatment of anxiety

 • Lipophilic GABA derivatives